Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Bring-your-own-Notifications.md

 ## Conditional deployment behavior

 When running the deployment, the deployment code has conditions that control the deployment behavior according to the following three possible cases:

-A. ***Customer wants to use its own AGs with no APR***.
+A. ***Use your own AGs with the AMBA APR***.
 In this scenario, the deployment we will:

 - Not deploy the AMBA SH AG
-- Deploy the AMBA ARP with customer's AGs in it
+- Deploy the AMBA APR with customer's AGs in it
 - Deploy SH alerts pointing to customer's AGs

 Here's an example of the parameter file with the relevant sections populated for this scenario:

 ![policyAssignmentParametersBYON section](../../alz/media/BYON_Params_2.png)

-B. ***Customer wants to use its own AGs and APR***.
+B. ***Use your own AGs and APR***.
 In this scenario, the deployment we will:

 - Not deploy any AMBA notification AG or ARP (since it's not physically linked to any alert) assets or AMBA SH AG
 - Deploy SH alerts pointing to customer's AGs